anfperez/code-assessment-web/blog.md

 ### 3/30/18
 On this first assignment, I decided to use Media Queries in css to make the app responsive.
 I decided to tackle this one first since it would help me get to know the code.
-* npm install react-responsive

-in index.js: const mediaQuery = require('react-responsive');
+* npm install react-responsive in index.js: const mediaQuery = require('react-responsive');
 Switched color to JavaScript (Babel) to assist.
 Created new React class, ResponsiveField, to assist with responsive design

 After a lot of fiddling around, I realize that it may be easier to place media queries inside a css stylsheet. or maybe I will need to pass down each state as a prop.
 I'll do more research, read some more tutorials and watch more videos in the meantime.

 Later...

 Had some free time today so I watched a Youtube tutorial that explained media queries.
-I felt i needed to understand them on a simpler level before trying to implement.
+I felt I needed to understand them on a simpler level before trying to implement.

-Pushed a very simple repo to git with my media query practice. https://github.com/anfperez/Practicing_Media_Queries this is just very simple html and css though, so I'm not sure if it will work in a react app.
-I may try to create a simple react app and implement media queries there before attempting it in the main app.
+Pushed a very simple repo to git with my media query practice. https://github.com/anfperez/Practicing_Media_Queries -- this is just very simple html and css though, so I'm not sure if it will work in a React app.
+I may try to create a simple React app and implement media queries there before attempting it in the main app.

 Decided to create a simple React app: https://github.com/facebook/create-react-app.
 This is actually new for me -- I'd been practicing React with Webpack and Babel so not having to configure that is pretty cool.

 Hm!
-I guess the issue with using create-react-app is that is already install the responsiveness in for you.
+I guess the issue with using create-react-app is that it already installs the responsiveness in for you.
 But the code test, we need to work with what we have there.
-So maybe I'll install a more simple react app.
+So maybe I'll install a more simple zreact app.

-Decided not use mxiins...
+Decided not use mixins...

-okay, was able to successfully get my regular react app (rock-paper-scissors clone) to scale.
+Okay, was able to successfully get my regular react app (rock-paper-scissors clone) to scale.
 Will test on different devices.

 Fooled around with some really crappy looking divs.
 I think I've got the hang of things now -- maybe!
 We will see if the media queries will work better inside the CSS file than if I tried to implement as a class/variable using react-responsive.
-I made these changes in the ReactJS_Project I have up on GitHub
+I made these changes in the ReactJS_Project I have up on GitHub.

 Later...

 I'm starting to think that maybe implementing Bootstrap is the best way to solve this, and maybe leave Media Queries for another time.
-Plus it would be a good way to practice Bootstrap. let's investigate this line of thinking further.
+Plus it would be a good way to practice Bootstrap.
+Let's investigate this line of thinking further.

 installed react-bootstrap, bootstrap, jquery, and popper